 But are they desirable?

-When it comes down to the facts, Ireland will join the Brexit in a way.
+When it comes down to the facts, Ireland will be a part of Brexit in a way.
 At least, this will be true for the six counties that make up Northern Ireland, a country that is a part of the United Kingdom.
-Despite all the strange plans for a separate Northern Irish referendum as proposed by Sinn Fein.

 Ireland After Brexit

-The changes from Brexit have been debated and negotiated since 2016 but a final "deal" is expected in January 2020.
-There will be consequences coming but they remain to be put into place.
+The official withdrawal took place on January 31, 2020, and changes are likely to roll out over time.
 For one, the Republic of Ireland will suddenly have to face the fact that the border to Northern Ireland will also be an "outer border" of the EU, requiring much more control, security, and paperwork than currently (i.e. virtually none).
 This has been a major part of the negotiation process because the border is long, winding, and currently laxly controlled in many areas.

 The buying and selling of goods in the other jurisdiction will be subject to new laws, and tariffs, as well.
 There will be no more stocking up with cheap alcohol "up North" unless you are prepared for multiple border crossings.

 Mentioning multiple border crossings - traffic in the border region will, more than likely, become a nightmare.
 With roads crossing and recrossing the border, nobody will want to face checkpoints every five minutes.
 And as money for new roads is sparse, winding back roads will become major traffic arteries.

-As to the economy overall, after a Brexit, international companies will have to decide where to locate with greater care.
+As to the economy overall, now with Brexit, international companies will have to decide where to locate with greater care.
 Northern Ireland will no longer be a heavily subsidized gateway to Europe (as in EU), and the Republic of Ireland will be no tax-friendly gateway to the UK market either.

 Brexit and the Tourist